MenuModel

 • the Markup section (containing 2 items)

-The menu-model illustrates the conceptual connection between these 8 menus.
+The #a-menu-example illustrates the conceptual connection between these 8 menus.
 Each large block in the figure represents a menu and the smaller blocks within the large block represent items in that menu.
 Some items contain references to other menus.

-A menu example # {#menu-model}
+A menu example

-Items in a #GMenuModel represent active controls if they refer to an action that can get activated when the user interacts with the menu item.
-The reference to the action is encoded by the string id in the %G_MENU_ATTRIBUTE_ACTION attribute.
-An action id uniquely identifies an action in an action group.
+Items in a GMenuModel represent active controls if they refer to an action that can get activated when the user interacts with the menu item.
+The reference to the action is encoded by the string ID in the G_MENU_ATTRIBUTE_ACTION attribute.
+An action ID uniquely identifies an action in an action group.
 Which action group(s) provide actions depends on the context in which the menu model is used.
-E.g. when the model is exported as the application menu of a #GtkApplication, actions can be application-wide or window-specific (and thus come from two different action groups).
-By convention, the application-wide actions have names that start with "app.", while the names of window-specific actions start with "win.".
+E.g. when the model is exported as the application menu of a GtkApplication, actions can be application-wide or window-specific (and thus come from two different action groups).
+By convention, the application-wide actions have names that start with app., while the names of window-specific actions start with win..

 While a wide variety of stateful actions is possible, the following is the minimum that is expected to be supported by all users of exported menu information: